-Should the courts of the United States rule to enforce the guarantees granted by the Uruguayan subsidiaries, the corresponding court's resolution will be recognized and enforced in the Courts of Uruguay without review of the merits ("exequatur proceeding") if the following formalities are met:
+Should the courts of the United States rule to enforce the guarantees granted by the Uruguayan subsidiaries, the corresponding court's resolution will be recognized and enforced in the Courts of Uruguay without review of the merits ("Exequatur proceeding") if the following formalities are met:

-- the resolution complies with the formal requirements necessary for it to be considered authentic in the jurisdiction where it was rendered; - the resolution and any relevant documents should be duly legalized in the country where it was issued and translated into Spanish (if necessary) by a duly authorized Uruguayan translator; - the court that granted the resolution should have international jurisdiction to hear the matter pursuant to the law of the state where it will produce effects (provided that the matter is not considered as a matter of exclusive jurisdiction for Uruguay); - the defendant was given proper notice of the proceeding (shall be duly served notice) and was granted a reasonable opportunity to defend and present its case; - the judgment is final in the country where it was issued; - the decision does not violate Uruguayan international public order.
+- the resolution complies with the formal requirements necessary for it to be considered authentic in the jurisdiction where it was rendered; - the resolution and any relevant documents should be duly legalized in the country where it was issued and translated into Spanish (if necessary) by a duly authorized Uruguayan translator;

+- the court that granted the resolution should have international jurisdiction to hear the matter pursuant to the law of the state where it will produce effects (provided that the matter is not considered as a matter of exclusive jurisdiction for Uruguay); - the defendant was given proper notice of the proceeding (shall be duly served notice) and was granted a reasonable opportunity to defend and present its case pursuant the U.S. applicable laws in this regard; - the judgment is final ("res judicata") in the country where it was issued; - the decision does not violate Uruguayan international public policy principles.

 For the purposes of enforcement and collection in Uruguay, the resolution must be filed before the Supreme Court of Justice in Uruguay, who shall be in charge of verifying compliance with the aforementioned requirements.
-Service of notice shall be given and the defendant will have 20 business days to oppose exequatur respond.
+Service of notice shall be given and the defendant will have 20 business days to oppose the Exequatur proceeding.
 Then, the government attorney is heard and a resolution is adopted, which is final and not subject to appeal.

 If enforcement is admitted, it is remitted to the competent national court to carry out proceedings for enforcement and collection.
-Upon completion of the exequatur proceeding as described above, it will be possible to enforce the guarantees against each of the Uruguayan subsidiaries, without the need to appoint any agent for service of process.
+Upon completion of the Exequatur proceeding as described above, it will be possible to enforce the guarantees against each of the Uruguayan subsidiaries, without the need to appoint any agent for service of process.